Do you dream of one day working from home? Wish you could make it happen but don’t know where to begin?

 Mike once got paid $60 to taste french fries.
 Another time he got paid $150 to watch Verizon commercials and share his thoughts.

-Check out our post where we list 15 places where you can get paid to eat.
+Check out our post where we list 15 taste testing jobs where you can get paid to eat.

 Retailers of all types and sizes use mystery shoppers to get an objective opinion of their stores and employees.
 All you have to do is visit the store and act like a customer.